conda/conda/docs/source/user-guide/tasks/manage-environments.rst

 Removing the need to modify PATH makes conda less disruptive to other software on your system.
 For more information, read the output from ``conda init --help``.

+One setting may be useful to you when using ``conda init`` is:

+``auto_activate_base: bool``

+This setting controls whether or not conda activates your base environment when it first starts up.
+You'll have the ``conda`` command available either way, but without activating the environment, none of the other programs in the environment will be available until the environment is activated with ``conda activate base``.
+People sometimes choose this setting to speed up the time their shell takes to start up or to keep conda-installed software from automatically hiding their other software.

 Deactivating an environment